web1221/FT_Project7_Ruby/README.md

 ## Technologies Used

-_To build this application Ruby, Rspec, Bundler_
+_This application was built using Ruby.
+Testing was done with Rspec, and debugging done with Pry_

 ### License